Hamza Aktan

-Hamza Aktan (born 10.12.1983, Yüksekova, Turkey) is a Kurdish journalist and writer.
+Hamza Aktan (born 1983 in Derecik, Turkey) is a Kurdish journalist and writer.

-He studied journalism in Istanbul at Marmara University and law at Cyprus' Near East University.
+He studied journalism and law.
 He is the author of a book titled Kürt Vatandaş (Turkish: The Kurdish Citizen).
-He has worked for several Turkish publications including Bianet, BirGün, Post Express, Nokta, Yeni Şafak, Toplumsal Tarih and IMC TV as correspondent, editor and lastly, news director.
+He has worked for several Turkish publications including Bianet, BirGün, Post Express, Nokta, Yeni Şafak, Toplumsal Tarih and IMC TV as correspondent, editor, and news director.
 He also has contributed to some other Turkish publications including Birikim, haysiyet.com, and Radikal.